 Alumni Newsletter (Mike & Dhara point people on this): Deadline to submit Alumni or Faculty highlights for consideration is mid-March.
 Email your highlights to Dhara.

-Dhara taking over responsibility for our relationship with Advancement and their Raiser’s Edge database concerning alumni.
+Dhara is taking over responsibility for our relationship with Advancement and their Raiser’s Edge database concerning alumni.
 If you have updated contact info on alumni, please let Dhara know.

-Saint Martin’s created a PhD program in leadership.
+Saint Martin’s is launching a PhD program in leadership in summer 2020.

 Director Updates